-- The facility providing the care must be certified by Medicare. - Our plan's coverage of services you receive is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following conditions apply: - You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - o and you must get approval in advance from our plan before you are admitted to the facility or your stay will not be covered. - o Any inpatient, skilled nursing facility (SNF), and home health copayments and day limits apply to religious non-medical health care institution stays.
+- The facility providing the care must be certified by Medicare. - Our plan's coverage of services you receive is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following conditions apply: - You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - $\circ$ and you must get approval in advance from our plan before you are admitted to the facility or your stay will not be covered. - Any inpatient, skilled nursing facility (SNF), and home health copayments and day limits apply to religious non-medical health care institution stays.
 See Chapter 4, Section 2 for inpatient and SNF stay information.

-SECTION 7 Rules for ownership of durable medical equipment Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
+SECTION 7 Rules for ownership of durable medical equipment

+Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?

-Durable medical equipment includes items such as oxygen equipment and supplies, wheelchairs, walkers, and hospital beds ordered by a provider for use in the home.
-Certain items, such as prosthetics, are always owned by the member.
-In this section, we discuss other types of durable medical equipment that must be rented.
+Durable medical equipment (DME) includes items such as oxygen equipment and supplies, wheelchairs, walkers, powered mattress systems, crutches, diabetic supplies, speech generating devices, IV infusion pumps, nebulizers, and hospital beds ordered by a provider for use in the home.
+The member always owns certain items, such as prosthetics.
+In this section, we discuss other types of DME that you must rent.

-In Original Medicare, people who rent certain types of durable medical equipment own the equipment after paying copayments for the item for 13 months.
-As a member of MedStar Medicare Choice Care Advantage, however, you usually will not acquire ownership of rented durable medical equipment items no matter how many copayments you make for the item while a member of our plan.
-Under certain limited circumstances we will transfer ownership of the durable medical equipment item.
+In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
+As a member of MedStar Medicare Choice Care Advantage, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan.
+Under certain limited circumstances we will transfer ownership of the DME item to you.
 Call Member Services (phone numbers are printed on the back cover of this booklet) to find out about the requirements you must meet and the documentation you need to provide.

-What happens to payments you have made for durable medical equipment if you switch to Original Medicare?
+What happens to payments you made for durable medical equipment if you switch to Original Medicare?

-If you switch to Original Medicare after being a member of our plan: If you did not acquire ownership of the durable medical equipment item while in our plan, you will have to make 13 new consecutive payments for the item while in Original Medicare in order to acquire ownership of the item.
-Your previous payments while in our plan do not count toward these 13 consecutive payments.
+If you did not acquire ownership of the DME item while in our plan, you will have to make 13 new consecutive payments after you switch to Original Medicare in order to own the item.
+Payments you made while in our plan do not count toward these 13 consecutive payments.

-If you made payments for the durable medical equipment item under Original Medicare before you joined our plan, these previous Original Medicare payments also do not count toward the 13 consecutive payments.
-You will have to make 13 consecutive payments for the item under Original Medicare in order to acquire ownership.
+If you made fewer than 13 payments for the DME item under Original Medicare before you joined our plan, your previous payments also do not count toward the 13 consecutive payments.
+You will have to make 13 new consecutive payments after you return to Original Medicare in order to own the item.
 There are no exceptions to this case when you return to Original Medicare.